b2slab/genedise/README.md

 # Introduction

-The **genease** project aims at finding druggable genes for a specific disease based on previously essayed targets.
+The **genedise** project aims at finding druggable genes for a specific disease based on previously essayed targets.
 Whether these targets were successful or not is not the primary concern - the fact that there was enough evidence to try them is enough for us.
 In this way, we aim at mimicking the time-consuming task of proposing new reasonable targets.